tobiaswadseth/tobiaswadseth/README.md

 - 🔭 I’m currently working on a Bug Tracker

-- 🌱 I’m currently learning MSSQL
+- 🌱 I’m currently learning MSSQL & Docker

 - 🥅 2021 Goals: Contribute more to open source projects